thesunshade/citation-helper/src/readMe.md

 # TODO

-- [x] allow creation of urls to books/chapters this requirs allowing secondNumber===0 without causing other things to break And not every chapter book should have this optinon. e.g Thag
+- [ ] allow creation of urls to books/chapters
+      this requirs allowing secondNumber===0 without causing other things to break And not every chapter book should have this optinon. e.g Thag WAS WORKING, NOW BROKEN for SN
 - [ ] allow setting translator/layout in text input
 - [x] add v for thag/thig
 - [x] add ch chapter flags